skpgpetang/Vyond-Legacy-Static/README.md

 # GoAnimate-Legacy-Static
 Container for static the original HTML of the Legacy Video Maker hosted by GitHub Pages.
-For this to work properly, you'll need to include certain rules on Requestly that I don't yet have a hold of.
-If you're having trouble, feel free to let me know.

-***It can be accessed [here](https://goanimate-wrapper.github.io/GoAnimate-Legacy-Static).***
+***It can be accessed [here](https://josephcrosmanplays532.github.io/Vyond-Legacy-Static).***